 It's used for defining the general rules of the strategy:

-1. System: this rule defines whether the strategy switches (replaces) positions periodically at a certain date of the month.
-Or, switch positions continuously when any of them hit the Sell Filters.
+1. System: this rule defines whether the strategy switches (replaces) Positions periodically at a certain date of the month, or, switch Positions continuously when any of them hits the Sell Filters.

 If you have a restricted license, you may not see this rule.
 Thus your strategy will be locked in either Periodic or Continual switching (based on your license).
 Please contact our Customer Support at firstname.lastname@example.org if you wish to upgrade your license.

-Keep in mind, all instruments within the strategy's Portfolio will be tested and ranked by the Buy Filters and Ranking Rules.
-So if an old position (the old instrument) passes the Buy Filter again and ranks in the top 10, PB will tell you to hold that position instead of replacing it.
+Keep in mind, all instruments within the strategy's Portfolio will be tested by the Buy Filters and then ranked by the Ranking Rules.
+So if an old Position (the old instrument) passes the Buy Filter again and ranks in the top 10, PB will tell you to hold that Position instead of replacing it.

-The idea for periodic switching is that you're not bound to your current positions (unless an exit condition is met), lest there are more profitable positions to enter.
-PB will look for more profitable positions based on the Buy Filters and Ranking Rules.
+The idea for periodic switching is that you're not bound to your current Positions (unless a Sell Filter is triggered), lest there are more profitable Positions to enter.
+PB will look for more profitable Positions based on the Buy Filters and Ranking Rules.

-Another reason for periodic switching is that all Positions' weight (the money contained in each Position) will be distributed equally at the switch day.
-So if a Position wins huge, its gain will be used to fund other positions as well, instead of being locked into it in a lopsided weighting (which is the case in a continuously-switching strategy, unless all Positions meet their exit and all are parked into cash/cash-equivalent).
+Another reason for periodic switching is that all Positions' weight (the money contained in each of them) will be distributed equally at the switch day.
+So if a Position wins huge, its gain will be used to fund the other Positions as well, instead of being locked into it in a lopsided weighting (which is the case in a continuously-switching strategy, unless all Positions meet their exit and all are parked into cash/cash-equivalent).

-Now, if you choose “Continuously Switch Positions”, only positions that triggered the Sell Filter will be replaced with the new positions; there's no such thing as a switch-day.
-It allows you to ride a position all the way through until its exit condition is met.
-It is especially useful if you want to capitalize on short-term price fluctuations (thus a more frequent trading), or, if you firmly believe in a position's setup for entry and exit (hence riding it through no matter what).
+Now, if you choose “Continuously Switch Positions”, only Positions that triggered the Sell Filter will be replaced with the new Positions; there's no such thing as a switch-day.
+It allows you to ride a Position all the way through until the condition to exit is met.
+It is especially useful if you want to capitalize on short-term price fluctuations (thus a more frequent trading), or, if you firmly believe in a Position's setup for entry and exit (hence riding it through no matter what).

 Regardless of Periodic or Continually Switching strategies, it is highly recommended that you use a Margin Account at your broker, instead of the Cash Account.
-This is because fund from a trade require a Settlement Date (usually 2 days after the trade is executed).
-You can use unsettled funds to buy new positions, but these positions can't be liquidated before the said funds are settled.
-Since Portfolio Boss's positions may be switched in quick successions, you may commit Good Faith Violation (or Free Riding Violation) unknowingly.
+This is because a trade's liquidated-fund requires a Settlement Date (usually 2 days after the trade is executed).
+You can use unsettled funds to enter new Positions, but these Positions can't be liquidated before the said funds are settled.
+Since Portfolio Boss's Positions may be switched in quick successions, you may commit Good Faith Violation (or Free Riding Violation) unknowingly.